Afternoon Tea Recipes

 Sadly this wonderful tradition is dying out – people are too busy, life is too fast and no one has time to sit down to share innocent pleasures with friends.

 Let’s rejuvenate the idea - why not invite your friends to a British afternoon tea?

-Here are a selection of my favourite afternoon tea recipes, with more ideas at the end of this article!
+Here are a selection of three easy-to-make afternoon tea recipes to get you started, with more ideas at the end of this article!

 Prep time: 15 minutes